Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment

-Following the uniformization theorem, for an infinite plane triangulation $\cT$, the surface $M(\cT)$ is either conformally equivalent to the complex plane and thus \emph{parabolic}, or conformally equivalent to the unit disk and thus \emph{hyperbolic}.
-As pointed out by~\cite{GRRiemann}, an equivalent characterization is that the Brownian motion on the surface $M(\cT)$ is either recurrent (in the parabolic case) or transient (in the hyperbolic case).
-A function $f:M(\cT)\to\bbC$ is harmonic if and only if $f\circ\varphi^{-1}$ is a harmonic function in usual sense, where $\varphi:M(\cT)\to\bbC$ is some conformal map.
+Following the uniformization theorem, for a planar map $\cM$ with whole-plane topology, the surface $M(\cM)$ is either conformally equivalent to the complex plane and thus \emph{parabolic}, or conformally equivalent to the unit disk and thus \emph{hyperbolic}.
+As pointed out by~\cite{GRRiemann,AHNR18unimodular}, an equivalent characterization is that the Brownian motion on the surface $M(\cM)$ is either recurrent (in the parabolic case) or transient (in the hyperbolic case).
+A function $f:M(\cM)\to\bbC$ is harmonic if and only if $f\circ\varphi^{-1}$ is a harmonic function in usual sense, where $\varphi:M(\cM)\to\bbC$ is some conformal map.